TechFinBrown/LSTM-ECG-data-anomaly-detection---keras/README.md

 # LSTM-ECG-data-anomaly-detection---keras
 ---
 This repository applied the LSTM network into anomaly/failure detection in the time series.
-The network can become a predictor in multiple time steps by trained on the non-anomalous data of the water levels at each individual water station.
+The network can become a predictor in multiple time steps by trained on the non-anomalous data of the ECG signals.
 The result of prediction error was modeled as a multivariate Gaussian distribution that was able to evaluate the possibility of abnormal behavior.

 ---
-Result Plot
+- Result Plot

 ![](https://github.com/TechFinBrown/LSTM-ECG-data-anomaly-detection---keras/blob/master/LSTM_ECG_Anomaly%20detection.png)

 ---